ChrisCavs/cDOM/README.md

 ```

 * With `propName` as `string` and `propVal` as `string`: will set the specified css property to the specified value for each wrapped element.
 * With `propName` as `string` and `propVal` as `function`: will set the specified css property to the return value of the provided function.
-The function receives 2 arguements: the index of the wrapped element, and the current css property value.
+The function receives 2 arguments: the index of the wrapped element, and the current css property value.

 ## Effects